isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 #### 19. My employee is unable to go for his/her COVID-19 test on the scheduled date.
 Who can I contact to reschedule a new swab appointment?

-Employees are expected to strictly adhere to his/her appointment timing for their COVID-19 PCR swab test.
-It will be a breach of the Infectious Disease Act if he/she does not undergo the COVID-19 PCR swab test.
+The employee is expected to strictly adhere to his/her appointment timing for his/her COVID-19 PCR test.
+It will be a breach of the Infectious Disease Act if he/she does not undergo the COVID-19 PCR test.
 Please note that the employee can only exit his/her SHN if the test result is negative.

 #### 20. What COVID-19 tests will my employee be subject to upon arrival in Singapore?
 How will I and/or my employee be informed of his/her COVID-19 test result?

-Employees under the PCA are required to undergo a COVID-19 PCR swab test on the assigned date of swabbing before the end of his/her SHN period.
-The point of contact provided by the employer will receive an email and SMS message indicating their employees’ test date and designated test site for the PCR swab test.
+The employee under the PCA is required to undergo a COVID-19 PCR test on the assigned date of swabbing before the end of his/her SHN period.
+The point of contact provided by the employer will receive an email and SMS message indicating their employee’s test date and designated test site for the PCR test.

-The employer will be informed of the employee’s COVID-19 PCR swab test result.
+The employer will be informed of the employee’s COVID-19 PCR test result.

-In the event that the employee’s result is inconclusive, he/she will be required to take another COVID-19 PCR swab test.
+In the event that the employee’s result is inconclusive, he/she will be required to take another COVID-19 PCR test.
 The employer will be informed of their employee’s new test date and designated test site.

 #### 21. Can my employee take public transport to travel from the declared SHN accommodation to the designated test site for his/her PCR swab test?